What is Considered a “Work-Related Injury”?

 Working for a company will likely result in your classification as an employee.
 This means that business is subject to the laws established by the Texas Workforce Commission.
 Employers are assigned an obligation to train and supervise employees.
 Employers must also legally provide a safe work environment and have rights as an injured employee.

 Workers may also fall under the category of independent contractors.
 Company obligations to independent contractors are not the same as employees.
 Seeking compensation for a work-related injury as an independent contractor may be more challenging.
-Is not impossible however.
+Contact us if you have more questions about compensation after a work related injury.

 Schedule your FREE Case